 - They need connectors and transport layers that slow down applications.

 - Solid performances is achieved by programming the database engine itself with stored procedures, complex queries or extension assemblies.

-Today, developers don’t pay attention to these limitations, they have lived with them forever.
+Today, developers don’t pay attention to these limits because they have lived with them forever.
 Benefits seems to be stronger than drawbacks, and performances looks good.
-Culture is formatted by decades of DBMS uses.
-There is technologies to reduce the impedance mismatch and strong networks infrastructure to make things stable and decently quick.
+Culture is formatted by decades of on disk DBMS uses.
+There is technologies to reduce the impedance mismatch with OOP (NHibernate, Entity Framework) and strong networks infrastructure to make things stable and decently quick.
 If you work with Entity Framework, you have a good language integration, but you pay it on performance and memory consumption.
 If you need performances, you’ll have disseminated code (in database logic written in specific languages), a more complex design and less maintainable and expendable code.
 Get high performances is an hard work compared to in memory data processing.
 In the next decade, perception of this constraints may change.
-With the rise of SSD that permit a 3 GBps preload rate (5 minutes to read one terabyte of data), Big Memory approach could shin for complex, feature rich, scalable applications that process small and mid size data sets, up to terabytes.
+With the rise of SSD that permit a 3 GBps preload rate (5 minutes to read one terabyte of data), Big Memory approach will shin for complex, feature rich, scalable applications that process small and mid size data sets, up to terabytes.

 A promising approach